3 - Control Flow

 code for each statement is either a single statement, or a group in braces.

-part handles the "none of the above" or default case
+The last else part handles the "none of the above" or default case

 where none of the other conditions was satisfied.
 Sometimes there is no